-- Better performance, as SQL is executed in bulk rather than a single statement
+- ❖ Better performance, as SQL is executed in bulk rather than a single statement

 - Block Structures

 - Procedural Language Capability

 - Full Portability

 - Support Object Oriented Programming concepts

 - Error Handling

-SQL is a single query that is used to perform DML and DDL operations.

-It is declarative, that defines what needs to be done, rather than how things need to be done.
+SQL PL/SQL SQL is a single query that is used to perform DML and DDL PL/SQL is a block of codes that used to write the entire program blocks/ operations. procedure/ function, etc. It is declarative, that defines what needs to be done, rather than how things need to be done.
+PL/SQL is procedural that defines how the things needs to be done.
 Execute as a single statement.
+Execute as a whole block.
 Mainly used to manipulate data.

-it.

-Cannot contain PL/SQL code in

-PL/SQL

-PL/SQL is a block of codes that used to write the entire program blocks/ procedure/ function, etc.

-PL/SQL is procedural that defines how the things needs to be done.

-Execute as a whole block.

-Mainly used to create an application
+Mainly used to create an application Cannot contain PL/SQL code in it.
 It is an extension of SQL, so it can contain SQL inside it.